Your Android phone contains a lot of sensitive personal information – you need to protect it with a powerful, secure VPN service.

 If you’re just going to be browsing while connected to the VPN it probably won’t be too much of a problem, but streamers and torrenters should look for the most generous caps out there.

 Choose a VPN with a minimal logging policy, or even better, one that doesn’t collect any logs whatsoever.
-Avoid those that collect any sort of personally identifiable information, such as your true IP address.
+Avoid VPNs that collect any sort of personally identifiable information, such as your true IP address.